 - A new display to promote living healthily in the school hall

-To check their own success, the children will also be handing out questionnaires to all classes to get their thoughts on health living.
-In addition, they monitored how many people use the salad bar at school lunch times.
-In 6 weeks, when our project comes to an end, these activities will be completed again to check and see if they have made an impact on children at Abingdon.
+To check their own success, the children also be handed out questionnaires to all classes to get their thoughts on health living.
+In addition, they monitored how many people used the salad bar at school lunch times.
+These activities were completed again to check and see if they have made an impact on children at Abingdon which we did.

 They have also looked at the importance of keeping or teeth and mouths healthy.
 To promote this, we have helped Breakfast Club children with brushing their teeth every morning after eating.
 Just look at our new display below.